airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `updated_at` | The date and time (ISO 8601 format) when the location was last updated. | `locations.updated_at` | 🟢 1.00 | Field 'updated_at' perfectly concurs with temporal data standards. |
 | `zip` | The zip or postal code. | `locations.zip` | 🟢 1.00 | The 'zip' field forms an exact match with source schema definition. |

-### Mapping from Airbyte `tender_transactions` to Fivetran `tender_transaction`
+### Mapping: Airbyte `tender_transactions` to Fivetran `tender_transaction`

 - Table Match Confidence Score: 🟢 1.00
 - Table Completion Score: 🟢 1.00

-#### Evaluation

-All fields mapped successfully with high confidence according to provided rules and context.
-Mapping hypothetical fields between schemas across transformations without loss of meaning.
+- Summary Self-Evaluation: _All fields mapped successfully with high confidence according to provided rules and context.
+Mapping hypothetical fields between schemas across transformations without loss of meaning._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |